jjacobx/quantum-bench/README.md

-# Energy Efficient Quantum Simulations – Poster Resources
+# Energy Efficient Quantum Simulations
 ## Contents

 This repository contains the experiments that were ran to collect the data for the CIUK poster – *Energy Efficient Quantum Simulations*.
 It has [QuEST](https://github.com/QuEST-Kit/QuEST) and [ITensor](https://github.com/ITensor/ITensor) repositories linked, as those are necessary to run the circuit.
 The implemented circuits are the *Quantum Fourier Transform (QFT)* and a *Random circuit (RAND)* from the [Google's quantum advantage paper](https://www.nature.com/articles/s41586-019-1666-5).